terminusdb/terminusdb-docs/document-ui-sdk/README.md

 # Use the Document UI SDK

-Use the TerminusDB documents User Interface (UI) utility `terminusdb-documents-ui` to automatically generate customizable user interfaces for the document definitions in your TerminusDB schema.
+Use the TerminusDB documents User Interface (UI) utility `terminusdb-documents-ui` to automatically generate user interfaces for the document definitions in your TerminusDB schema.
 The utility takes frames as input and outputs forms in HTML format.
 A frame is the JSON structure of a JSON document, including the document's inherited properties and IRIs.

 ### Install and import